 They started offering Installers!

 CNET is one such site.
 So are BrotherSoft, Softonic, FreewareFiles and Tucows.
 The open-source download site Sourceforge is yet another example!
 I am sure there are many more.
 So what are these Installers or Downloaders?
-They are nothing but setup files that try and first push third-party offers on to your computer before giving you access to the file you want.
+They are nothing but setup files that try and first push third-party offers, bundleware and potentially unwanted programs on to your computer before giving you access to the file you want.
 This is how the downloaders or installers look like.
 The CNET website explains:

 The Download.com Installer securely delivers software from Download.com’s servers to your computer.
 During this process, the Download.com Installer may offer other free applications provided by our partners.

 The program you want to download will be downloaded through Brothersoft Downloader, making the download process much faster, showing a progress bar and ensuring the program is virus-free.

 Says SourceForge about its Installer and third-party offers:

 Our mission is to help open source communities to grow, and we understand some projects need funds to be sustainable.
 We have taken every effort to ensure that the offers that you’re presented with are trustworthy and legitimate, and not a conduit for malware, spyware, viruses, or otherwise malicious software.
 All offers presented via this installer are subjected to a rigorous verification process to ensure that you are safe.
 Furthermore, if you don’t choose to accept the offer, the installation will continue, and you’ll hear no more about it.
 Nothing is installed without your consent, and no personally identifiable information is sent anywhere without your consent.

 Don’t press the green Download Now button blindly